chb/smart-docs/updates/smart_0.6/index.md

 An element's single `data` property or `start_date` will be used as the default for sorting and filtering.

+Also, SMART 0.6 no longer supports the `offser` pagnation parameter that was introduced in SMART 0.5

 ## Height is now expressed in centimeters